 Morel’s case was a clear and intentional violation of his rights by AFP as they knew what the law is and who the photographer was.
 This is not always the case.
 Sometimes people think they know what the law is, but lack of continuing education and self-improvement leads to unintentional ignorance.
 Cooks Source Magazine Fiasco

 A blogger, Monica Gaudio, recently became aware of one of her articles being printed in a magazine called Cooks Source.
 It was lifted from her blog and reprinted without her permission.
-Gaudio contacted magazine's editor to request fees for reprint and donate those fees to a university.
+Gaudio contacted the magazine’s editor to request fees for reprint and donate those fees to a university.
 The reply from the editor did not only surprise Gaudio, but it angered internet users worldwide.

-"I have been doing this for 3 decades... the web is considered 'public domain' and you should be happy we just didn't 'lift' your whole article and put someone else's name on it," editor writes.
+“I have been doing this for 3 decades… the web is considered ‘public domain’ and you should be happy we just didn’t ‘lift’ your whole article and put someone else’s name on it,” the editor writes.

 Internet is not a public domain.
 Everything created on the internet, just like the physical world, has a creator, who owns the copyright.
 This reply prompted an internet-wide investigation of other articles in Cooks Source magazine and website, according to NPR Monkey See blog.
 It became apparent that many articles might’ve been copied from Martha Stewart, Food Network, Weight Watchers, and NPR.

 With so much information out there about copyright and copyright infringement lawsuits you still get people who are completely oblivious to the facts.
-How could one go 30 years of publishing with lack of copyright law knowledge?
-This is a perfect example how copyright law is seen by the public.
+How could one go 30 years of publishing with a lack of copyright law knowledge?
+This is a perfect example of how copyright law is seen by the public.
 It is a minutia to them.
 Nothing more than some fancy legal talk on paper.

 Ignorance is never an option.
-The copyright law awareness needs to spread not only throughout the professional circles, but to college and public schools as well.
-It is as important as knowing how to write an essay in English class, because you have to know what rights you have as an author of that essay and what you can do if someone plagiarizes it.
+The copyright law awareness needs to spread not only throughout the professional circles but to college and public schools as well.
+It is as important as knowing how to write an essay in English class because you have to know what rights you have as an author of that essay and what you can do if someone plagiarizes it.